taskcluster/taskcluster-docs/src/manual/execution/workers/generic-worker.md

 ---
 title: Generic Worker
 order: 2
 docson: true
 ---

-# Generic Worker

 The generic worker was our first worker that was intended for non-linux environments.
-In theory it can run against any platform which supports the go programming language, however in practice we use it currently only for Windows™, and the generic worker will be soon superceded by the TaskCluster Worker.
+In theory it can run against any platform which supports the go programming language, however in practice we use it currently only for Windows™, and the generic worker will be soon superseded by the TaskCluster Worker.

 If you are looking at standing up new jobs, we recommend you take a look at the TaskCluster Worker, which is intended to eventually replace the Generic Worker.

+---

 ## Generic Worker payload definition